Ministry of Housing, Communities and Local Government: History

 With the intention to relocate some 500 members of staff to Wolverhampton, Robert Jenrick officially opened its new Wolverhampton offices at the i9 office development on 10 September 2021.
 At the opening of the new office development the Secretary of State was joined by the leader of City of Wolverhampton Council Ian Brookfield and the West Midlands Mayor, Andy Street.

 On 6 July 2022, most of the ministers responsible for the department resigned after the Chris Pincher scandal.
 The secretary of state, Michael Gove, also left the department on the same day, after being sacked for disloyalty by the prime minister, Boris Johnson.

-Michael Gove was reappointed as the secretary of state by the prime minister Rishi Sunak on 25 October 2022.
+When Rishi Sunak became prime minister on 25 October 2022, Gove was reappointed as the secretary of state.

-Following the Labour Party's victory at the 2024 General Election, Angela Rayner was appointed Deputy Prime Minister and Secretary of State for Levelling Up, Housing and Communities on 5 July 2024.
+Following the Labour Party's victory at the 2024 general election, Angela Rayner was appointed Deputy Prime Minister and Secretary of State for Levelling Up, Housing and Communities on 5 July 2024.
 The department reverted to its former name, Ministry of Housing, Communities and Local Government on 8 July 2024.

 The Office for Local Government ("Oflog"), established in 2023, was an office within the department responsible for providing "authoritative and accessible data and analysis about the performance of local government, and support[ing] its improvement".

+Responsibility for English devolution strategy and local economic growth was transferred from the Ministry of Housing, Communities and Local Government (MCHLG) to the Cabinet Office's newly established Number 10 North in Manchester after Andy Burnham became prime minister on 20 July 2026.

 Levelling Up

-A Levelling Up Taskforce was formed in September 2021 headed by former Bank of England Chief Economist Andy Haldane.
+A Levelling Up Taskforce was formed in September 2021 headed by former Bank of England chief economist Andy Haldane.
 The Levelling Up policy was not initially defined in detail, but would include: